masasam/dotfiles/README.md

     make init

+Existing files are never deleted during deployment.
+They are moved under `~/.local/state/dotfiles/backups/<timestamp>/` before the repository symlink is created.
+System configuration backups are stored under `/var/lib/dotfiles/backups/`.
+Preview an individual link operation without changing anything with:

+    workstationctl link --dry-run SOURCE TARGET

+### Validate the configuration

+Run the complete local validation suite with:

+    make check

+This checks the modular Hyprland Lua configuration and workspace placement, the Rust and Zig utilities, Emacs Lisp, zsh, foot, the workstation controller, and Git history with Gitleaks.
+The tracked pre-push hook runs the same suite.
+Enable it manually after cloning with `make git-hooks`; `make init` also enables it automatically.

+### Useful shortcuts

+- Emacs `C-x u`: open the visual branching undo history with vundo.
+- Emacs `C-x C-r`: find a recently opened file with Consult.
+- foot `Ctrl+Shift+G`: copy the previous command's output to the clipboard.

+Hyprland configuration is split by responsibility under `.config/hypr/modules/`.
+Application workspace routing is defined in `modules/workspaces.lua`, while window behavior belongs in `modules/rules.lua`.

 ### With Makefile, you will be able to recover your usual environment in 1 hour

 You can see argument on this Makefile with this command.